open-telemetry/community/assets.md

 - 64-core

-In particular, we have created a 4-core Linux ARM64 runner named `otel-linux-arm64` with a concurrency limit of 20 jobs that repositories can use as needed.
+In particular, we have created a 4-core Linux ARM64 runner named `otel-linux-arm64` with a concurrency limit of 20 jobs (at the time of writing) that repositories can use as needed.
 In order to get access to this runner, please open a community issue noting which repositories you would like to use this runner on.